Skip to content

 pnpm add ardo react react-dom react-router isbot

-pnpm add -D @react-router/dev typescript vite @types/react @types/react-dom
+pnpm add -D @react-router/dev @tailwindcss/vite tailwindcss typescript vite @types/react @types/react-dom

 3. Create Vite configuration